 Unemployment Statistics for Canadians

-• The lowest unemployment rates in Canada are in Manitoba at 4.23% and Yukon at 3.9%.
+• The lowest unemployment rates in Canada are in Northwest Territories (4.2%) and Yukon (4.3%).

 Unemployment in Canada